Loading...

 Let's take a look at one in action...

-I’d like to know how a given client feels on average about the topic on this Worksheet.
-I’ve already got three questions that address that opinion, so I will take the average of these to get the person’s general feeling.
+I've already got three questions that address that opinion, so I will take the average of these to get the person's general feeling.

 Create Fields First

-Step 1 is to create the form-based fields you’ll use in the computed value.
-Basically, the system has to know what it’s supposed to add/subtract/multiply/divide.
-It’s like baking: you can’t start with the step that says “mix all the ingredients into the bowl” without knowing what those ingredients are.
+Step 1 is to create the form-based fields you'll use in the computed value.
+Basically, the system has to know what it's supposed to add/subtract/multiply/divide.
+It's like baking: you can't start with the step that says "mix all the ingredients into the bowl" without knowing what the ingredients are.

-Next, create a computed value.
+Step 2 is to create a computed value.
 Use the Form Items button on the toolbar, the same way you did for the other form fields.

 See the options for values to include in this formula, those clickable green links?
 They are all from the same Worksheet I'm working on.
 That's why it's so important to create these fields in advance.